xueshanf/coreos-aws-cloudformation/README.md

-# This project's structure and scripts are based on the work by:
+##  This project's structure and scripts are based on the work by:

     https://github.com/emmanuel/coreos-skydns-cloudformation

-# The cluster runs on AWS EC2 using Cloud Formation. cloud-init includes:
+## The cluster runs on AWS EC2 using Cloud Formation. cloud-init includes:

 * etcd
 * fleet

-# Fleet is then used to deploy:
+## Fleet is then used to deploy:

 * registry

-# Requirements
+## Requirements

-* install aws client
+* Install aws-cli client
 * aws client needs to be configured with an AWS credential.

 ```bash